- About PS&F

-An essential part of a successful recovery process, is to follow a pre-loss plan that identifies who and how the firm will deal with the monumental task of syncing together the business needs with the reality of the insurance response and the peculiarities of the process.
+An essential part of a successful recovery process is to follow a pre-loss plan that identifies who and how the firm will deal with the monumental task of syncing together the business needs with the reality of the insurance response and the peculiarities of the process.
 Planning first starts by forming a recovery team.
 The Risk Manager, CFO, COO, the facility Manager, corporate counsel and any other essential personnel make up the recovery team.

 In the BroadPeakexample, their plan’s initial response was to stabilize the situation and resume operations.
 Documentation was vital from the beginning.
 A cost code was set up in BroadPeaksaccounting system so that all expenditures associated with the loss or recovery was recorded.
 This recording of this information was the cornerstone of the claim that they submitted to the insurance company.